“I feel fat.” It’s a phrase many of us have said without thinking.

 4. Respond With Compassion

-Gently ask: What do I need right now in this moment?
+Gently ask: What do I need right now in this moment to care for myself?

 Is it reassurance?
 Rest?
 Nourishment?
 Connection?
 Self-Compassion?
 A break?
 A walk?
 A hug?

-💛 Each time you shift from “I feel fat” to noticing the truth beneath it, you’re taking one small but powerful step toward healing, recovery, and meaningful self care.
+💛 Each time you shift from “I feel fat” to noticing the emotions beneath it, you’re taking one small but powerful step toward healing, recovery, and meaningful self care.